-AI claims that carry high evidence burden
+AI claim risk phrases that carry high evidence burden

-Last reviewed May 24, 2026
+Last reviewed June 2, 2026

 These are not banned terms.
 Each phrase below represents a claim pattern that requires specific evidence before a buyer can rely on it.
 When an AI vendor uses this wording without the corresponding evidence, that is an evidence signal — not a verdict about the company.